5. Transformation of Map Graticules

 FIGURE 5.— Spherical triangle.

-If C is placed at the North Pole, it becomes the angle between two meridians extending to A and B. If A is taken as the starting point on the sphere, and B the second point, c is the great circle distance between them, and angle A is the azimuth Az east of north which point B bears to point A. When latitude ϕ1, and longitude λ0, are used for point A, and ϕ and λ are used for point B, equation (5-2) becomes the following for great circle distance:
+If C is placed at the North Pole, it becomes the angle between two meridians extending to A and B. If A is taken as the starting point on the sphere, and B the second point, c is the great circle distance between them, and angle A is the azimuth Az east of north which point B bears to point A. When latitude $\phi_1$,*1 and longitude $\lambda_0$, are used for point A, and $\phi$ and $\lambda$ are used for point B, equation (5-2) becomes the following for great circle distance:

 $$ \cos c = \sin\phi_1\sin\phi + \cos\phi_1\cos\phi\cos{(\lambda-\lambda_0)} \tag{ 5-3 } $$